What does Christian mean?

 Presented below is the birth name popularity of Christian for boys.
 Christian reached its peak rank of #21 in the U.S. in 2006, and is currently at #42.
-(Top 1000 Birth Names Statistics, 2014)
+(2014 Birth Statistics)

 Shown below is a comparison of the usage of Christian and affiliated names.
-Cristian (#273 in 2014), Chris (#514), Kristian (#656), Cristiano (#872), Christ and Kris are the prominent related forms of Christian (#42 in 2014).
-These boy names reached the height of their popularity in the year 1996 and are somewhat less popular today, with the versions Chris, Kris and Christ becoming less trendy.
-Christian (#42), Cristian (#273) and Kristian (#656) are three of the more fashionable birth names in this list, with Christian enjoying a rebound in usage.
-(Top 1000 Birth Names Statistics, 2014)
+Cristian (#273 2 years ago), Chris (#514), Kristian (#656), Cristiano (#872), Christ and Kris are the prominent related forms of Christian (#42 2 years ago) listed in the Top 1000.
+These relations of Christian reached the height of their popularity in the year 1996 (average #564) and are almost as common today (#622, ▼13.3%), but with the versions Chris, Kris and Christ becoming less trendy.
+Christian is more ubiquitous than the rest, and Cristian seems to be getting popular too.
+(2014 Birth Statistics)